Eden's conjecture

 In the mathematics of dynamical systems, Eden's conjecture states that the supremum of the local Lyapunov dimensions on the global attractor is achieved on a stationary point or an unstable periodic orbit embedded into the attractor.

 The validity of the conjecture was proved for a number of well-known systems having global attractor (e.g. for the global attractors in the Lorenz system, complex Ginzburg–Landau equation).
 It is named after Alp Eden, who proposed it in 1987.

 Kuznetsov-Eden's conjecture

 For local attractors, a conjecture on the Lyapunov dimension of self-excited attractor, refined by N. Kuznetsov, is stated that for a typical system, the Lyapunov dimension of a self-excited attractor does not exceed the Lyapunov dimension of one of the unstable equilibria, the unstable manifold of which intersects with the basin of attraction and visualizes the attractor.
-The conjecture is valid, e.g., for the classical self-excited Lorenz attractor; for the self-excited attractors in the Henon map (even in the case of multistability and coexistence of local attractors with different Lyapunov dimensions).
+The conjecture is valid, e.g., for the classical self-excited Lorenz attractor; for the self-excited attractors in the Hénon map (even in the case of multistability and coexistence of local attractors with different Lyapunov dimensions).
 For a hidden attractor the conjecture is that the maximum of the local Lyapunov dimensions is achieved on an unstable periodic orbit embedded into the attractor.